Magic-angle Twisted Bilayer Systems with Quadratic-Band-Touching: Exactly Flat Bands with High-Chern Number: Abstract

 \section{Abstract}

-Studies of twisted morie systems have been mainly focused on 2D materials like graphene with Dirac points and transition-metal-dichalcogenide so far.
-Here we propose a new twisted bilayer of 2D systems which feature quadratic-band-touching points and find exotic physics different from previously studied twisted morie systems.
-Specifically, we show that exactly flat bands can emerge at magic angles and, more interestingly, \textit{each} flat band exhibits a high Chern number ($C=\pm 2$) which was not realized in bilayer morie systems before.
-We further consider the effect of Coulomb interactions in such magic-angle twisted system and find that the ground state supports the quantum anomalous Hall effect with quantized Hall conductivity $2\frac{e^2}{hc}$ at certain filling.
-Furthermore, possible physical realization of such twisted bilayer systems will be briefly discussed.
+Studies of twisted moiré systems have been mainly focused on two-dimensional (2D) materials such as graphene with Dirac points and transition-metal-dichalcogenide so far.
+Here we propose a twisted bilayer of 2D systems which feature stable quadratic-band-touching points and find exotic physics different from previously studied twisted moiré systems.
+Specifically, we show that exactly flat bands can emerge at magic angles and, more interestingly, \textit{each} flat band exhibits a high Chern number ($C=\pm 2$).
+We further consider the effect of Coulomb interactions in such magic-angle twisted systems and find that the ground state supports the quantum anomalous Hall effect with quantized Hall conductivity $2\frac{e^2}{hc}$ at certain filling.
+Furthermore, the possible physical realization of such twisted bilayer systems will be briefly discussed.